About Virginia Fresh Match

 A Statewide Network to Help Farmers Markets Serve Low-Income Shoppers

-Virginia Fresh Match (VFM) is a network of farmers markets across the Commonwealth that offer nutrition incentive programs.
-Nutrition incentives double the value of federal nutrition benefits like SNAP (Supplemental Nutrition Assistance Program, formerly known as food stamps) spent at participating farmers markets.
-Virginia Fresh Match helps people bring home more healthy fruits and vegetables and supports local farmers.
-The wins are three-fold: low-income consumers can afford additional healthy food, local farmers gain new customers and make more money, and more food dollars stay in the local economy.
+Virginia Fresh Match (VFM) is a network of farmers markets and food stores across Virginia that offer nutrition incentives.
+VFM nutrition incentives double the value of federal nutrition benefits like SNAP (Supplemental Nutrition Assistance Program, food stamps) spent at participating farmers markets and food stores.
+With Virginia Fresh Match, low-income consumers can afford additional healthy food, local farmers gain new customers and make more money, and more food dollars stay in the local economy.

-Farmers markets are on the rise in Virginia, with 226 locations open in 2016, selling everything from peas to peaches.
+Farmers markets are on the rise in Virginia, with more than 250 locations selling everything from peas to peaches.
 Half already accept SNAP.
 But while Virginians spend over a billion dollars a year in SNAP, only one tenth of one percent ($172,000 in 2018) goes to farmers markets.
 When more SNAP money is spent on local produce, everyone benefits.